davidedg/QRadar-inspect-tls/README.md

     IPTRULE_TO_DELETE=$(iptables -n -L INPUT -v --line-numbers | grep -e "dpt:${MITM_PORT_WCOLLECTCFG}$" | cut -d' ' -f1) ; IPTRULE_TO_DELETE=( $IPTRULE_TO_DELETE ) ; IPTRULE_TO_DELETE=${IPTRULE_TO_DELETE[0]} ; echo IPTRULE_TO_DELETE=$IPTRULE_TO_DELETE
     [[ $IPTRULE_TO_DELETE -ge 1 ]] && echo removing iptable rule && iptables -D INPUT $IPTRULE_TO_DELETE ; unset IPTRULE_TO_DELETE

+or simply run `/opt/qradar/bin/iptables_update.pl` to reset to the running config

 \
 Now we can run the mitm server in a dedicated screen console.